Most people think that vizslas are malnourished or weak at first glance.

 Top 5 Ingredients: 1.
 Turkey, 2.
 Salmon, 3.
 Lamb Meal, 4.
 Chickpeas, 5.
 Sunflower Oil

-While Zignature’s Zssential Multi-Protein Formula features limited ingredients, each one of them offers highly digestible natural nutrition.
-It has a minimum protein content of 32%, made mostly out of turkey and salmon, which is far above most dog foods in the market.
+While Zignature’s Zssential Multi-Protein Formula features limited ingredients, each offers highly digestible natural nutrition.
+It has a minimum protein content of 32%, made mostly out of turkey and salmon, far above most dog foods in the market.
 Instead of grains, the formula uses low-GI carbs like chickpeas and peas to fuel your dog’s adventures.

-You can also find loads of micronutrients in the food, including multiple vitamins, minerals, antioxidants, and omega fatty acids that encourage cellular repair and overall nourishment.
-Because the food is designed for sensitive dogs, it leaves out corn, wheat, dairy, soy, and chicken from the recipe.
+You can also find many micronutrients in the food, including multiple vitamins, minerals, antioxidants, and omega fatty acids that encourage cellular repair and overall nourishment.
+Because the food is for sensitive dogs, it omits corn, wheat, dairy, soy, and chicken from the recipe.

 10. Blue Buffalo Basics Limited Ingredient Grain-Free Formula Turkey & Potato Recipe Adult Dry Dog Food